peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 responses were received (preferably in the same connection), and ensure that all return responses with equal rdata sets (including all empty).

+CSYNC updates may cause validation or even insecure resolution to break (e.g. by changing the delegation to a set of nameservers that do not serve required DNSKEY records or do not know the zone at all).
+Parental Agents SHOULD check that CSYNC updates, if applied, do not break the delegation.

 # IANA Considerations